ekantbagri/Dense_Captioning-/README.md

 Compared the accuracy of above three CNN models - VGG16 - 40%, ResNet - 90%, Inception V3 - 38%.
 Leveraged LSTM RNN model to generate image captions.

+Note: The Object_detection ppt contains all the outputs of the code.